sourcegraph/handbook/content/communication/team_chat.md

 - #handbook-updates - Github updates from the Handbook repo.
 - #handbook-announce - Announcement of important changes to the Handbook.

+### Employee Resource/Identity

+- #queer - Channel for LGBTQIA2+ folks—questioning welcome!
+Submit your email address to [this form](https://forms.gle/JABVzFYqkFkpU21u5) to be automatically added.

 ### Product

 - #design - How Sourcegraph looks visually